chalatz/tours/pages/tours/driving/beach-tour-of-rhodes.md

     a: Usually we spend one hour in Lindos, but it depends on you for how long you need to visit Lindos.
 To climb up it takes 15 min, to take a look 30min.
   - q: How much is the entrance fee in the Acropolis of Lindos?
     a: Entrance fee is 12 euros per person in the Acropolis (Children under 18 years old free).
 No charge to enter Lindos village.
-If you wish a donkey ride is 5 Euros per person.
   - q: What is Rhodes known for, in terms of food / beverage and souvenirs?
 What's the one thing we shouldn't miss?
     a: <a href="./food_greece_menus_meals_cuisine.htm">Traditional Food of Rhodes</a>,